Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/The Gumshoe.md

 b **The Postman Always Rings Twice**: Twice per mystery—as long as you follow your Code—you may reroll a roll.

 b **The Long Goodbye**: You can’t die with an open case (usually your current mystery).
-Specifically, you suffer all [[harm]] as normal but your death is postponed until you have either completed or abandoned the case, or you break your Code (then all bets are off). b **Jessica Jones Entry**: When you double-talk your way into a secure location, roll +Charm.
+Specifically, you suffer all [[harm]] as normal but your death is postponed until you have either completed or abandoned the case, or you break your Code (then all bets are off). b **Jessica Jones Entry**: When you double-talk your way into a secure location, roll [[+Charm]].

 On a 10+ pick three, on a 7-9 pick two, on a fail pick one: